Ms-Meredith-McD/README-Generator/README.md

 ## Installation
+After you clone the project, run npm install.
-Open a terminal inside the folder where you have downloaded the respository.
+Open a terminal inside the folder where you have cloned the respository.
 In that command line, type: "node index.js"

 ## Screenshots